GrantMeStrength/retro/applekeyboard/applekeyboard.md

 ## Circuit

 The only electronics required is the Pico.
 It can be connected directly to the ribbon cable from the Apple IIe keyboard, as the keyboard is passive and has no electronics of its own.
-I built a circuit on stripboard, and I'm working on getting some PCBs to make it neater and more reliable.
-I will include the Gerber files in this repo when I do.
+I built a circuit on stripboard, and then got a PCB made.

-This super-fancy diagram demonstrates the wiring I used.

 ![](../images/applekey3.jpg)

+You can download the Gerber files from this repo to get some made yourself.

 ## Software